Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 They are great for upcycling pallet projects, too, and will make it easier and faster.
 There are several types of nail guns with 3 types of power sources available on the market: pneumatic, electric, and combustion, and of course, a lot of models to choose from.

 But let’s get straight to the point.
 Below you’ll find a choice of the best nail gun for DIY projects.
-If you’re not sure about what type of gun you need, then this quick guide may help you decide.
+If you’re not sure about what type of nail gun you need, then this quick guide may help you decide.

-Best nail gun For DIY
+Best nail guns For DIY projects

 - Hitachi Power Tools has renamed to Metabo HPT.
 Same great tools, with only a new name.